Chrysler1211/A.R.I.A-RESEARCH-PROJECT/README.md

 # A.R.I.A-RESEARCH-PROJECT
-Aria is a smart litter-gathering robotic assistant designed to help parents maintain cleaner environments using cognitive support and automated navigation systems.
+Aria is a smart litter-gathering robotic assistant designed to help parents maintain cleaner environments using Innovative support and semi-automated navigation systems.